Leafpub/leafpub/README.md

 composer install
 ```

 Composer will install its own dependencies and then run `npm install`.
 This may take a few minutes as packages are downloaded.
-Once complete, Composer will trigger `gulp build` which will generate all the assets you need to run Leafpub.
+Once complete, Composer will trigger `npm run build-dev` which will generate all the assets you need to run Leafpub.

 **Important:** You'll also need to add [the default theme](https://github.com/Leafpub/range) to `content/themes/range/` manually.
 This will happen automatically once Leafpub is out of beta.